japila-books/apache-spark-internals/docs/configuration-properties.md

 * `SparkEnv` utility is used to [create a SparkEnv](SparkEnv.md#create)
 * `SparkConf` is requested to [registerKryoClasses](SparkConf.md#registerKryoClasses) (as a side-effect)

+## <span id="spark.shuffle.checksum.enabled"><span id="SHUFFLE_CHECKSUM_ENABLED"> spark.shuffle.checksum.enabled

+Controls checksuming of shuffle data.
+If enabled, Spark will calculate the checksum values for each partition data within the map output file and store the values in a checksum file on the disk.
+When there's shuffle data corruption detected, Spark will try to diagnose the cause (e.g., network issue, disk issue, etc.) of the corruption by using the checksum file.

+Default: `true`

 ## <span id="spark.shuffle.compress"> spark.shuffle.compress

 Controls whether to compress shuffle output when stored